CSE232-MSU/CSE232/syllabus.md

 To earn honors credit for this course, you need to be enrolled in an honors lab section.
 The honors lab sections and non-honors lab sections have the labs will cover different material.
 Instead of practicing on programming assignments covering recently taught material, they will teach new, advanced programming techniques in C++.

 Additionally, students enrolled in an honors lab section must earn at least 90 points on honors labs to receive a passing grade.
 The coding exams for the honors lab sections may have content specific to material covered in the honors lab sections.
+Students enrolled in an honors section can only earn lab points by attending honors labs.

 We encourage honors lab sections students to also complete the non-honors lab assignments for practice, but it isn't required, nor worth points.